eldstal/replacement-parts/README.md

 3. Part name (see *Naming* below)

-Each part's directory contains at least the `metadata.json` file and a `src/` directory with the CAD drawings in some portable format (Recommended: STEP)
+Each part's directory contains at least the `metadata.json` file and a `src/` directory with the CAD drawings in some portable format (Recommended: FreeCAD .fcstd).

 Don't include the model exported to any non-editable format such as STL, there will eventually be automatic export from submitted drawing sources.